 - Serve and eat while warm.
 Enjoy!

 I tried this recipe a few different ways and found that commercial bread crumbs seem to work a bit better than Panko bread crumbs, though Panko bread crumbs can still be used.
-Personally, I don’t think you need to even add a sprinkle of salt because commercial breadcrumbs tend to already have some salt, and cheese also contains sodium.
-If you want to save even more time and don’t have a mini grater, just get some pre-shredded cheese (then just mince quickly with a knife on a chopping board to make finer) or pre-grated parmesan cheese.
-These can also be made more nutritious by dipping the zucchini rounds in well-beaten egg white before coating them with the breadcrumb mixture.
+Personally, I don’t think you need to even add a sprinkle of salt because commercial breadcrumbs tend to already have some salt (unless you find the unsalted version or make your own breadcrumbs!).
+These can also be made more nutritious by dipping the zucchini rounds in a flax egg mixture (made by 1 tablespoon of flax seed meal mixed with 3 tablespoons of water and let sit for 5-10 minutes before using it) before coating them with the breadcrumb mixture.
 Try this recipe with other vegetables like yellow squash!

 Other tips: You can turn these into “zucchini fries” but it made trying to coat all 4 sides properly more challenging (though they still turned out well!).
-Allergic to cow’s milk dairy products?
-You can try some soy cheese or just bake the zucchini rounds without any cheese.
-I’m sure they would still come out crispy even without a cheese component!
+You can also try to bake the zucchini rounds without any ‘cheese’.
+I’m sure they would still come out crispy even without a ‘cheese’ component!